These 2 States Just Set The Anti-Gunners Into A Frenzy!

 Frequently Asked Questions

-What is the Second Amendment Privacy Act and where has it been enacted?
+What is the Second Amendment Privacy Act and why is it significant?

-Tennessee's law allows trained school staff to carry concealed handguns on campus.
-Those who opt-in must complete a minimum of 40 hours of annual training specifically focused on school policing, which is more than some police officers receive.
-They also require written authorization from law enforcement.
+Tennessee's new law allows trained school staff and teachers to voluntarily carry concealed handguns on school grounds.
+This is an optional measure that requires significant training, including a minimum of 40 hours annually specific to school policing, and written authorization from law enforcement.

-Who was behind the initiative for firearm-specific Merchant Category Codes (MCCs)?
+Who originally proposed the idea for firearm-specific Merchant Category Codes (MCCs)?

-The idea for firearm-specific MCCs originated from New York Times columnist Andrew Ross Sorkin and Amalgamated Bank.
-They reportedly lobbied the Swiss International Organization for Standardization (ISO) to create these codes, which gun rights advocates view as a tool for 'back-door gun control'.
+The concept for firearm-specific MCCs originated from New York Times columnist Andrew Ross Sorkin and Amalgamated Bank.
+They actively lobbied the Swiss International Organization for Standardization (ISO) to create these codes.

 More 2nd Amendment & Law Videos You Might Like